hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250925477v3-the-rise-of-africanlp-contributions-contributors-and-community-impac.md

 ---
 layout: default
-title: The Rise of AfricaNLP: Contributions, Contributors, and Community Impact (2005-2025)
+title: "The Rise of AfricaNLP: Contributions, Contributors, and Community Impact (2005-2025)"
 ---

 # The Rise of AfricaNLP: Contributions, Contributors, and Community Impact (2005-2025)